Zachhi/FlockingBoids-VS/README.md

 The base idea comes from Craig Reynolds, who developed a model for flocking in 1986.
 More can be read here: https://www.red3d.com/cwr/boids/

-**Flocking Boids considers 3 rules: Seperation, Allignment, and Cohesion**
+**Flocking Boids considers 3 rules: Seperation, Cohesion, and Allignment**
 * Seperation defines the way boids avoid each other and avoid contact with each other.
-* Allignment defines the way boids allign, as they will steer towards the average heading of the boids around them.
 * Cohesion refers to how the boids group together.
 They will attempt to move to the average center of mass of the boids around them.
+* Allignment defines the way boids allign, as they will steer towards the average heading of the boids around them.

 The union of these three simple rules gives you incredible flocking behavior.
 The three rules are each multiplied by a certain coefficient, and changing these coefficients will signifigantly change their behavior.